Frequently Asked QuestionsSafari Tanzania Guide

 What is the best way to get local currency and are there ATMs available?

 There are numerous banks and bureau de change in towns, and most lodges and hotels will exchange currency or travellers’ cheques.
-Larger denominations get a better exchange rate and some bills will be refused if they are old enough (i.e. printed before 2000).
+Larger denominations get a better exchange rate and some bills will be refused if they are too old (i.e. printed before 2010).
 There are ATMs available in Arusha at all the major banks.